coredns/coredns.io/content/explugins/ipin.md

 # ipin

 *ipin* returns IP address and port based on you domain name.
-Your IP address is returned in the additional section as either an A or AAAA record.
+Your IP address is returned in the answer section, currently only support ipv4, so A record only.

-The reply always has an empty answer section.
-The port are included in the additional section as a SRV record.
+The optional port are included in the additional section as a SRV record.

 ~~~ txt
 ._port.qname.
 0 IN SRV 0 0 <port> .